Ethnic clashes of Târgu Mureș: Romanian media

-According to the correspondent of the Romanian television, in the neighbouring town of Sovata, a statue of Nicolae Bălcescu was knocked down, generating vehement protests of Vatra Românească, a far-right, ultranationalistic organization.
+According to the correspondent of the Romanian television, in the neighbouring town of Sovata, a statue of Nicolae Bălcescu was knocked down, generating protests of Vatra Românească.

 Several teams of cameramen from the Romanian army filmed numerous episodes of an explicitly anti-Romanian turn.
 There were shown groups of Hungarians who chanted "Horthy, Horthy!", "Death to Romanians!" and "Transylvania to Hungary!"
 A 2010 article from Jurnalul Național talks about the influx of 10,000 Hungarian "tourists" who were officially coming to commemorate the Revolution of 1848.
 There are accounts in the same period of the desecration of the statues of Avram Iancu, Nicolae Bălcescu and some arson attempts on Romanian houses in Sovata.
 Such acts have generated counter-manifestations by the Romanian population.

 Also, the "road signs war" started and would continue for years throughout Transylvania.
 One of the Târgu Mureș signs at the entry into the city was replaced with a Marosvasarhely Hungarian sign.
 The change sparked anger from Azomureș Romanian employees, who restored the Romanian sign.